 What’s the trait?
 Genuine stakeholder best interest.

-The best and most powerful leaders understand that their interests, bias, and personal agendas cannot factor into their decision making.
+The best and most powerful leaders understand that their interests, bias, and personal agendas cannot factor into their decision-making.
 They lack self-focus, selfishness, and self-adulation.
 They have one goal in mind, a genuine interest in helping their stakeholders — whether their stakeholders are project or functional teams, company employees, customers, or constituents.

 So how do leaders or those seeking good leadership ensure that this trait is present?
 There are some vital questions that leaders can honestly ask themself and some that those seeking leaders can ask, analyze, and weigh carefully.
-With these questions, the key is being truly honest when you answer these questions.
+With these questions the key is being truly honest when you answer these questions.
 Answer the questions based on your past and current self, not based on how you want to be or how you want or believe others to see you.
-It’s only in being honest that you can improve as a leader.
+It’s only by being honest that you can improve as a leader.

 Quiz for existing leaders

 If you’re in a leadership position or capacity — and your goal is to be an authentic leader whose sole focus is your stakeholder’s needs, ask yourself these questions.

 - When I think of being a leader, my first thought is how this can benefit my career?
 Yes or No

 - I care more about what others think of me than my stakeholders.
 Yes or No

 - I make decisions that are popular with my stakeholders, even if it won’t help them or might hurt them.
 Yes or No

 - How something will impact me, my needs, or my goals factors into my actions or decisions.
 Yes or No